YOCKOW/DockerSwiftApacheCombination/README.md

 As a default, [tools/entrypoint](tools/entrypoint) is used as `ENTRYPOINT` program.

-You can run the cntainer image just as an HTTP server:
+You can run the container image just as an HTTP server:

 ```console
 # docker run -it -d --rm -p 60080:80 ghcr.io/yockow/swift-de-cgi:Swift_6.1.2-noble-latest